djmgit/DeathStar/README.md

 - vegetaAttackParams: These are parameters/options which describes your attack as well as are required by vegeta to carry out the attack.

+- url: the web endpont that needs to be loadtested/attacked.
+Vegeta will bombard this endpoint with requests.
+This is the target.

+- httpMethod: The http method to be used by vegeta while hitting the target.
+Right now, DeathStar only allows GET but more types will be allowed soon.